Folk metal: Lyrics

+and Kroda.
+On the other side of the political landscape, some folk metal bands have uttered explicit socialist sentiments.
+For example the aforementioned Glittertind made a leftist statement against neoliberalism in their album booklet when re-releasing the record Til Dovre Faller on Napalm Records in May 2009.

 The original folk metal band Skyclad was also known to deal with serious political subjects but through lyrics that were littered with puns and humor.
 Other bands have continued to feature fun and humorous lyrics.
 This includes Finntroll with their obsession on trolls.
 The lyrics of Korpiklaani also "focused on having a good time, drinking [and] partying."
 In a review of Turisas' The Varangian Way album, James Christopher Monger of Allmusic commented that some listeners might be put off by "the concept of grown men in pelts" singing such lyrics as "come with us to the south, write your name on our roll."
 Heri Joensen of Týr contends that a listener needs to be confident in his masculinity to listen to such traditional Faeroese lyrics as his own "young lads, happy lads, step upon the floor, dance merrily."

 Unlike any other, the Belgian folk metal band Ithilien preferred to focus their lyrics on very personal subjects such as loss, perseverance or grief.
 The album Shaping the Soul is for example constructed based on Elisabeth Kubler-Ross model of the mourning process.